 Story, History, & More

-Resiliency Florida is a leading voice in Tallahassee and Washington, D.C., helping communities in their efforts to plan and adapt for the future impacts of weather and sea level rise.
+Resiliency Florida is a leading voice in Florida, helping communities in their efforts to plan and adapt for the future impacts of weather and sea level rise.
 All communities in Florida face weather resiliency challenges, whether coastal or inland, and will benefit from resiliency planning.

 Resiliency Florida is a non-profit organization made up of public and private partners dedicated to promoting the development of state and regional strategies and action plans to adapt to extreme weather and sea level rise, and to advocating for increased investment by the state and federal government in critical infrastructure and habitat throughout Florida to mitigate impacts and develop adaptation responses.

 “We are a leading voice in Tallahassee and Washington, D.C. in efforts to plan and adapt for the future impacts of weather and sea level rise.”

 The mission of Resiliency Florida is to act as a conduit for developing local government and private sector partnerships to secure funding and regulatory and legislative support for resiliency and adaptation strategies at the state and federal levels.
 Through a diverse membership including cities, counties and the private sector, Resiliency Florida promotes the exchange of ideas and resources to help our communities become more prepared and resilient to face sea level rise, extreme weather, flooding and other broader challenges stemming from climate change.
 Our focus is the collaborative development of tools, projects and funding to implement these strategies.
 The strength of the organization is a results-oriented approach to facing these challenges.

 When dealing with such a broad issue and important issue, we have chosen to focus on key areas that can have the most impact and result in the biggest change.

 The concept of risk assessment is not new to local government.
 Most municipalities and counties already have risk management systems in place and may even have designated staff dedicated to risk assessment and management.